passff/passff/README.md

 url: &lt;the_url&gt;

 from the plugin preferences you will be able to set :
-- A comma separated list of input names.
+- A comma separated list of password input names.
 Input field names in a html page containing one of those values will be filled with the password
-- A comma separated list of input names.
+- A comma separated list of login input names.
 Input field names in a html page containing one of those values will be filled with the login
-- A comma separated list of field names.
+- A comma separated list of login field names.
 The first matching field in the password data will be used as login
 - The pass script path
 - Pass home.
 If empty, use User home
 - Location of the gpg agent info file containing environment variables (relative to the home)